direclown/Darkfox-Launcher/README.md

 Software included in the Darkfox package: the portable Firefox version by Portableapps.com,
 the proxy software from the Tor project, Invisible internet project, and the Freenet project.
-The above mentioned proxy software and FirefoxPortable software are used and published under their own Licenses.
+The above mentioned proxy software and FirefoxPortable software are used and published under their own licenses.
 This package is only meant to put all the software in one-easy-to-use package.
 If you would like to contact me, for tips or questions, then you can mail me at Blacklight447@protonmail.com.